Joey Votto Player Props: Reds vs. Dodgers

 Joey Votto At The Plate

-- Votto has three doubles, eight home runs and 12 walks while hitting .196.
+- Votto has three doubles, eight home runs and 12 walks while batting .188.

-- Votto has had an RBI in 11 games this year (37.9%), including six multi-RBI outings (20.7%).
-He has also driven in three or more of his team's runs in four contests.
+- Votto has picked up an RBI in 36.7% of his games this season, with more than one RBI in 20.0% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.